 ING manages its business on an underlying result basis.
 Underlying result before taxation is defined as result before taxation excluding the impact of divestments and special items.
-A reconciliation of net result to underlying result can be found in Note 42 'Primary reporting format - Business segments'.
+A reconciliation of net result to underlying result can be found in Note 42 'Primary reporting format - Business segments' of the published Annual Report ING Insurance 2008.